PuntPartners/kuma-bulk-tcp-add/README.md

 The script expects input in the format `name,url` from stdin, so you can use this with cat, grep and pipe.
-It's written in TypeScript, so make sure to build first using `tsc`
+It's written in TypeScript, so make sure to build first using `tsc`.

+You can also optionally add `parent_id` as the 3rd column to add the monitors as part of the group.

 Usage: